 We believe that pragmatic trade-offs are OK to start with.
-Therefore, in the interest of launching a viable product - as well as ensuring the security of the smart contracts - Nexus Mutual will launch with some aspects which are not fully decentralised.
+Therefore, in the interest of launching a viable product—as well as ensuring the security of the smart contracts —Nexus Mutual will launch with some aspects that are not fully decentralised.
 These will be reduced over time as the system becomes battle-tested and gains scale.

 If you want to offer a premium service to your clients and/or earn more from audit work you have already completed, Nexus Mutual can be used to achieve this.

-If your client wants to purchase Smart Contract Cover with Nexus Mutual you can earn rewards by staking against that contract.
+If your client wants to purchase Protocol Cover with Nexus Mutual, you can earn rewards by staking against that protocol.

 How it works:

 You audit your client’s contracts as usual.